-- We built an active-secure protocol using access to ideal FCaP functionality - Is it OK to "replace" it by a secure protocol for $F{CaP}$ ? - More generally, can we replace an ideal functionality running in an arbitrary environment with a secure protocol? - Depends on the exact definition of security! - Looking ahead: OK for both UC security and passive security - Not OK for standalone security
+- We built an active-secure protocol using access to ideal F{CaP} functionality - \odot Is it OK to "replace" it by a secure protocol for F{CaP} ? - More generally, can we replace an ideal functionality running in an arbitrary environment with a secure protocol? - Depends on the exact definition of security! - Looking ahead: OK for both UC security and passive security - Not OK for standalone security - OK if it can be forced that no sub-protocol sessions run concurrently at any point (sequential composition)

-An example
+Composition Issues An example

-An auction, with Alice and Bob bidding:

-- A bid is an integer in the range [0,100] - Alice can bid only even integers and Bob odd integers

-Person with the higher bid wins

-Goal: find out the winning bid (winner & amount) without revealing anything more about the losing bid (beyond what is revealed by the winning bid)

-Fmax : Output the higher bid to both parties (Domains are disjoint)
+- An auction, with Alice and Bob bidding: - A bid is an integer in the range [0,100] - Alice can bid only even integers and Bob odd integers - Person with the higher bid wins - Goal: find out the winning bid (winner & amount) without revealing anything more about the losing bid (beyond what is revealed by the winning bid) - F{max}: Output the higher bid to both parties (Domains are disjoint)

-An example
+Composition Issues An example

-Secure protocol:
+- Secure protocol:

-Count down from 100
+- Count down from 100

-At each even round Alice announces whether her bid equals the current count; at each odd round Bob does the same
+- At each even round Alice announces whether her bid equals the current count; at each odd round Bob does the same

-Stop if a party says yes
+- Stop if a party says yes

-Dutch flower auction
+- Dutch flower auction